Published By Janet Gershen-Siegel at August 4th, 2020

 Sometimes alternative loans can be seen as predatory.
 Borrowers in such a situation should always be careful that there are no significant prepayment penalties.
 Those are common with non-conforming loans, and they can prevent you from refinancing.

 This online lender offers merchant cash advances – if you dig deeply into their LinkedIn profile.
 MCAs are not mentioned anywhere on the Fundry Capital website.
 They will handle high-risk borrowers.
-You can get same-day funding for approved merchant cash advances.
+Also, you can get same-day funding for merchant cash advance approvals.

 Fundry’s fees are nowhere to be found, either on their website or LinkedIn.
-In addition, the origination fee and APR are not known.
+In addition, I could not find the origination fee and APR.
 This is because their website is not highly informative.

 Advantages included fast approvals and acceptance of high-risk borrowers.
-The company boasted that:
+Also, the company boasted that:

 We fund thousands of deals for companies with B-F credit.
 Found a deal that others say is unfundable?
 Fundry will get it done.